Global homotopy theory via partially lax limits: Introduction

 \subsection{Acknowledgements}

 The authors thank Stefan Schwede for first suggesting that a description of global spectra as a partially lax limit should be possible.
 We would also like to thank Stefan Schwede, Lennart Meier, Markus Hausmann, Branko Juran and Bastiaan Cnossen for numerous helpful conversations on this topic.
+We also thank the referees for helpful suggestions which improved the paper.

 During the preparation of this text the first author was a member of the Hausdorff Center for Mathematics at the University of Bonn funded by the German Research Foundation (DFG).
 This material is based upon work supported by the Swedish Research Council under grant no. 2016-06596 while the third author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the semester \textit{Higher algebraic structures in algebra, topology, and geometry}.
 The first author was supported by the DFG Schwerpunktprogramm 1786 ``Homotopy Theory and Algebraic Geometry'' (project ID SCHW 860/1-1).
 The third author was supported by the SFB 1085 Higher Invariants in Regensburg.